jeff665547/Project-ChipImgProc/doc/modules/installation.md

 The MSVC 14.1 is required by Boost 1.69 build flow.
 By hacking the Boost build code, we found:

-* Boost build a build engine and use the build engine to build the Boost code.
+* Boost build an engine and use the engine to build the Boost code.
-* The build tool used to build build engine and Boost code can be different.
+* The compiler used to build the engine and Boost code can be different.
 * The build script used to build the Boost build engine is unable to detect the MSVC > v14.1

-Therefore, we use v14.1 to build the build engine and the build engine call the v15.9 to build Boost code.
+Therefore, we use v14.1 to build the engine and use the engine to call the v15.9 and build Boost code.

 Client project requirements (MSVC)
 ----------------------------------

-* MSVC same as ChipImgProc build.
+* MSVC same version as ChipImgProc used in build.

-Different version of MSVC may not compatible in library binary interface (ABI), which may cause link fail.
+Different versions of MSVC may give rise to defeat binary interface (ABI), which may cause library link failures.

 Build steps (MSVC)
 -----------